 Provide a brief explanation of each budget item.
-Include an explanation for items that will be reimbursed by grant funds and those that will be provided as project match (add additional pages if needed).
+Include an explanation for items that will be reimbursed by grant funds and those that will be provided as project match.

 GRANT SHARE COMPONENTS:

 1. Contractural.

-Pima County has Master Agreement (MA) contracts with three companies for backcountry invasive species chemical treatments; preference is given to hiring Recon Environmental (San Diego, CA) and/or Envirosystems Management (Flagstaff, AZ).
-Cost estimates are based on the negotiated prices for labor and travel in the MA contracts.
-Accumulated labor costs include work performed by a Superintendent, crew leads, and spray technicians.
-A 2023 cost estimate from Envirosystem Management for treating all the acres in the project area three years in a row was about \$180,000.
+Pima County has Master Agreement (MA) contracts with three companies for backcountry invasive plant species treatments and monitoring; preference is given to hiring Tucson Audubon Society (Tucson, AZ).
+Cost estimates are based on the negotiated prices for time and materials in the MA contract.
 Invoices will be processed by Pima County Finance and submitted to DFFM for reimbursement.
+With recent rate increases, it now costs about \$9500/week to hire a 4-person Tucson Audubon Society crew.